16 Easy & Proven Strategies To Grow Instagram Followers Organically

 If your target audience or ideal buyer is anywhere between 18-34, then you need to be using Instagram in your social media marketing.

 As of October 2020, 13.9% of global users are between 18 and 24 years of age, and 16.5% of users are between 25 and 34.
 These numbers may sound small, but it’s a bright red flag in the marketing world saying, “use Instagram!”

 Instagram can increase your brand awareness, build engagement, and increase your sales.

 The more people that see your brand, product, or know of your services, the more they get comfortable with you.
 Today, users don’t trust easily.
 That’s where social media comes in!
 You can show them how you feel, why you do what you do, and sell.

 Engagement is vital for Instagram.
-Your main goal or key performance indicator (KPI) should be engagement.
-Think of this way, the more engaged users, the higher the chance of conversions.
+Your primary goal or key performance indicator (KPI) should be engagement.
+Think of it this way, the more engaged users, the higher the chance of conversions.

 You can have 10,000 followers, but if you try to sell them a product and they don’t buy it, that means they’re not a qualified audience.
 We don’t want that.

 We want an audience that truly loves your product or service, and to get that, we grow our audience and fill it full of people interested in what you’re selling.
 I’d rather have an Instagram follower count of 1,000 users who would all buy my product than a follower count of 10,000 and make no sales.

 The goal is two-fold, to grow your Instagram followers and increase engagement.
 This is done by getting followers who want what you’re selling, whether that’s a lifestyle, a product, or a service; an engaged audience is critical.

 1. Interact With Other Users